Hungry-Innovators/interesting-birch/about.md

 A thriving network of peers and innovators.
 Dedicated to inspiring the next generation of innovators.
 We are nurturing a generation of Innovators, business leaders, and Founders.

+We are a marketing agency that delivers more – a team of creative thinkers and go-getters who are proud to have helped many businesses grow and evolve into their very best versions of themselves.
+We create engaging digital marketing campaigns.

 ## History

-FOunded on Oct 4, 2016.
-With its headquarters in Brisbane, Australia
+Founded on Oct 4, 2016, With its headquarters in Brisbane, Australia

-*

 ### Purpose

 Our founding team is dedicated to solving a problem, but we need your help.
-If you are interested in being part of a wonderful solution, Hungry Innovators is the perfect place!
+If you are interested in being part of a wonderful solution, Hungry Innovators is the perfect place.
 We work at the intersection of Entrepreneurship and Innovations, connecting our expertise and global networks to emerging leaders creating long-lasting social change.

 ### Mission